 Currently, you will primarily use Adobe Creative Suite and other related programs and with access to various facilities including computer areas, including outside normal teaching hours.
 As more powerful and versatile cameras and film-making equipment become available our equipment is updated on a regular basis.

-A similar pattern continues at levels 5 & 6, but you will be encouraged to show increasing self-reliance and independence.
+A similar pattern continues in years two and three, but you will be encouraged to show increasing self-reliance and independence.
 As you progress you will spend more time on location and experimenting with.

 Units are delivered through a variety of methods of teaching and learning.
 These will include: